josephg/ShareJS/README.md

 ShareJS
 =======

+---

+# You are looking at the 0.7 alpha branch of ShareJS.

+> *Welcome.* So you know, this code might spontaniously catch fire.
+Both the
+> API and the code are unstable and **will to change and crash on you**.
+Test
+> coverage has dropped from 90% in ShareJS 0.6 to around 30% and documentation
+> of the new APIs is almost nonexistant.
+>
+> The documentation below is also full of lies.
+If you want to play with the
+> new version of ShareJS anyway, look at the examples in prototype/.
+>
+> I understand that if you're using racer & derby, you will use this code
+> anyway despite my warnings. **YOU WILL RUN INTO BUGS.**

+---

 This is a little server (& client library) to allow concurrent editing of any kind of content.
 The server runs on NodeJS and the client works in NodeJS or a web browser.

 ShareJS currently supports operational transform on plain-text and arbitrary JSON data.